Cohomology of the Universal Abelian Surface with Applications to Arithmetic Statistics: Arithmetic Statistics

 The following definition is necessary in order to state the Grothendieck--Lefschetz--Behrend trace formula. \begin{defn} Let $\mathcal X$ be a smooth Deligne--Mumford stack of finite type over $\F_q$.
 Let $\mathcal X_{\overline \F_q, \text{sm}}$ be the smooth site associated to $\mathcal X_{\overline \F_q}$.
 The arithmetic Frobenius acting on $H^i(\mathcal X_{\overline \F_q, \text{sm}}, \Q_\ell)$ is denoted by $\Phi_q: H^i(\mathcal X_{\overline \F_q, \text{sm}}, \Q_\ell) \to H^i(\mathcal X_{\overline \F_q,\text{sm}}, \Q_\ell)$.
 The action of $\Phi_q$ on $\Q_\ell(1)$ is multiplication by $q$.
 For any $n \in \Z$, the action of $\Phi_q$ on $\Q_\ell(n)$ is multiplication by $q^n$. \end{defn}

-\begin{rmk} For Deligne--Mumford stacks, the \'etale and smooth cohomology of constructible sheaves coincide (see \cite[Chapter 12]{laumon--moret-bailly}), so we may use them interchangeably.
-All stacks in this section are Deligne--Mumford stacks over $\F_q$.
+\begin{rmk} For Deligne--Mumford stacks, the \'etale and smooth cohomology of abelian sheaves coincide: the \'etale and smooth cohomology of an abelian sheaf on schemes coincide by \cite[\href{https://stacks.math.columbia.edu/tag/03YY}{Lemma 03YY}]{stacks-project} and so the same holds for Deligne--Mumford stacks by \'etale descent since such stacks admit \'etale covers by schemes.
+All stacks in this section are Deligne--Mumford stacks over finite fields $\F_q$ (or their algebraic closures $\overline \F_q$) of any characteristic (see Section \ref{sec:spaces}).
 We will omit the distinction and just write $H^*(\mathcal X; \Q_\ell)$ for \'etale (or smooth) cohomology of $\mathcal X_{\overline \F_q}$. \end{rmk}

 The main tool of this section is the following trace formula. \begin{thm}[Grothendieck--Lefschetz--Behrend trace formula, {\cite[Theorem 3.1.2]{behrend-inventiones}}] Let $\mathcal X$ be a smooth Deligne--Mumford stack of finite type and constant dimension over the finite field $\F_q$.
 Then